MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/es6-features-in-cloudscript.md

 When composing messages for your players, you may want to use multi-line interpolated strings.
 Use the *back-tick symbol* to create an interpolated string.
 You may then insert data right into the string using `${ variable }` syntax.

-This allows you to avoid string concatenation, and improve code readability significantly.
+This allows you to avoid string concatenation and improves code readability.

 > [!NOTE]
 > Back-tick strings are verbatim and may be multi-line.
 This means you have to keep an eye on *all indention*, as any extra space/tab will be captured into the string.